 Any number of public health emergencies could occur in Kansas City, ranging from natural disease outbreaks to deliberate acts of terrorism involving the use of biological agents.
-The Public Health Emergency Preparedness Program plans for and responds to such events.
+The Public Health Emergency Preparedness Program in the Kansas City, Mo., Health Department (KCHD) plans for and responds to such events.
 This program works with the departments medical and administrative staff to develop and exercise these response capabilities.

 In the event of a serious occurrence of a communicable disease, the City must be prepared to execute functions not normally required during events typically coordinated by other disciplines, such as law enforcement and fire service.
 These include:

 - Mass patient care and even mass fatalities.

 By activating the Communicable Disease Outbreak and Bioterrorism Plan for events as simple as conducting flu clinics for Kansas City residents, the Emergency Preparedness staff has an opportunity to learn what works and what doesn’t work during low stress incidents.
 Following Hurricane Katrina, KCHD assisted evacuees by offering immunizations and activating the Medical Reserve Corps to provide medical assessments and referrals.
 These are all components of the plan and lessons learned from the partial activation will be translated into revisions to the plan.

 It is important to remember that many disciplines will have a role in events as serious as a bioterrorism event and that it will not be contained within the city limits of Kansas City; nor will any communicable disease outbreak.